pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 So far I am using the JIT traces of three programs: 1) Booting Linux on the [Pydrofoil](https://docs.pydrofoil.org) RISC-V emulator, 2) booting Linux on the Pydrofoil ARM emulator 3) running the PyPy bootstrap process on top of PyPy.

+I picked these programs because most Python programs don't contain interesting amounts of integer operations, and the traces of the emulators contain a lot of them.
+I also used the bootstrap process because I still wanted to try a big Python program and personally care about the runtime of this program a lot.

-The script identifies 94 inefficiencies in the traces, obviously a lot of them come from repeating patterns.
+The script identifies 94
+inefficiencies in the traces, obviously a lot of them come from repeating patterns.
 My next steps will be to manually inspect them all, categorize them, and implement easy optimizations identified that way.
 I also want a way to sort the